friendsofstrandseq/mosaicatcher-pipeline/docker/README.md

 # Docker/Singularity image

-This `Dockerfile` bundles required software to run the mosaicatcher pipeline.
+This `Dockerfile` bundles required software to run the Mosaicatcher Pipeline.

 It does not contain
 * `snakemake` (which is required to run the pipeline)